magma/magma/docs/readmes/bazel/agw_with_bazel.md

 The Docker Bazel caches were introduced in [#14562](https://github.com/magma/magma/issues/14562) - this issue also contains a detailed slide with information on the Docker Bazel cache setup.

+#### GitHub cache

+GitHub Actions provides a generic [built-in caching solution](https://github.com/actions/cache), which can be used to store the Bazel disk cache.
+Possible downsides of this caching approach, as with the [Docker caches](#docker-bazel-cache), are that the cache is not managed by Bazel and has to be kept up-to-date and below a reasonable cache size.
+The GitHub cache has a 10GB limit and is also used for other purposes at Magma, such as caching Vagrant base images.

 #### Bazel remote cache

+[Remote caching](https://bazel.build/remote/caching) is an integrated caching mechanism that is part of Bazel.
+Cache entries are up-/downloaded to/from a backend server.
+There are many different backends that can be used, such as [Google Cloud Storage](#google-cloud-storage) or the [buchgr/bazel-remote](#buchgrbazel-remote).
+Various backends are also documented in the [official documentation](https://bazel.build/remote/caching).
+To optimize the build times, the backend should be as close as possible to the CI runners, ideally in the same data center.

+##### Google Cloud Storage

+The simplest and best supported backend for Bazel remote caching is Google Cloud Storage.
+With Google Cloud Storage a simple storage bucket is sufficient to operate the remote cache - for details see the [official documentation](https://bazel.build/remote/caching#cloud-storage).

+##### buchgr/bazel-remote

+The [buchgr/bazel-remote](https://github.com/buchgr/bazel-remote/) is a self-hosted Bazel remote caching backend that runs as a Docker container.

-> Info: As of the 4th of January 2023 the Bazel remote cache for Magma is **deprecated**.
+> Info: As of the 4th of January 2023 the bazel-remote cache for Magma is **deprecated**.
 The tear-down is documented in the issue [#14796](https://github.com/magma/magma/issues/14796).
-In CI, only [Docker images containing pre-built Bazel caches](#docker-bazel-cache) are used.

-Information on the Bazel remote caching infrastructure for Magma can be found in the [magma/ci-infra/bazel/remote_caching](https://github.com/magma/ci-infra/blob/master/bazel/remote_caching/Readme.md) repository (CI codeowner access only).
-This information in particular details how the remote cache can be deployed on AWS using Terraform.
+Information on the bazel-remote caching infrastructure for Magma can be found in the [magma/ci-infra/bazel/remote_caching](https://github.com/magma/ci-infra/blob/master/bazel/remote_caching/Readme.md) repository (CI codeowner access only).
+This information in particular details how the bazel-remote cache can be deployed on AWS using Terraform.
 General information on Bazel remote caching can be found in the [official Bazel documentation](https://bazel.build/remote/caching).

-Furthermore, there are GitHub Wiki pages with information on [how to use a deployment of the remote cache](https://github.com/magma/magma/wiki/Bazel-remote-caching) and on [how to recover from a remote cache failure](https://github.com/magma/magma/wiki/Bazel-remote-caching-disaster-recovery-plan).
+Furthermore, there are GitHub Wiki pages with information on [how to use a deployment of the bazel-remote cache](https://github.com/magma/magma/wiki/Bazel-remote-caching) and on [how to recover from a bazel-remote cache failure](https://github.com/magma/magma/wiki/Bazel-remote-caching-disaster-recovery-plan).

 ### Commands